Laura blasts Gulf Coast with wind, rain and wall of seawater

 "This surge could penetrate up to 40 miles inland from the immediate coastline, and floodwaters will not fully recede for several days," the hurricane center said.

-Hours after it arrived, Laura remained a Category 2 hurricane, with sustained winds of 100 mph (160 kph).
-Its center was moving north, about 20 miles (30 kilometers) north of Fort Polk, Louisiana.
-Damaging winds extended outward as far as 175 miles (280 kilometers).
+Hours after it arrived, Laura weakened to a Category 1 hurricane with maximum sustained winds of 85 mph (140 kph).
+The storm was 65 miles (105 kilometers) southeast of Shreveport and moving north.
+Damaging winds extended outward as far as 175 miles (280 kilometers), according to the hurricane center.

 Dick Gremillion, the emergency director in Calcasieu Parish, said authorities were unable to get out to assess damage.